fluentlabs-xyz/tech-book/src/fluentbase/index.md

 ## Examples

-Fluentbase can be used to develop various types of applications, mostly using the same interface.
+Fluentbase SDK can be used to develop various types of applications, mostly using the same interface.
 Here is a simple application developed using Fluentbase:

 ```rust